-- Total Loss Replacement – If your RV is demolished within its first four model years, a total loss replacement portion of motor home insurance can provide you with a comparably-equipped RV and new recreational vehicle.
-For models between the fifth and seventh year, the coverage would be either the original purchase price or the actual cash value at loss, whichever is higher.
-From the eight model year and above, actual cash value would be covered.
+Total Loss Replacement – Imagine the horror of purchasing a new RV only to have it demolished within its first four model years.
+If you have a total loss replacement policy, you can get a comparably-equipped or new recreational vehicle with no out of pocket expenses.
+When your RV model falls between the fifth and seventh year, you would receive either the original purchase price of your RV or the actual cash value at loss, whichever is higher.
+For RV models eight years old and older, you would receive the actual cash value.

 Personal Effects Replacement Cost – There are many personal items most people take with them when they travel in their RV’s.
 From laptop computers and cell phones to jewelry and cash, these things can cost a significant amount to replace.
 This type of RV insurance covers the replacement cost of your personal items in the event of a covered loss.

 Emergency Expenses Coverage – Situations occasionally arise that prohibit you from using your RV as you planned.
 It could break down on the road or be involved in an accident when you’re driving.
 When you need to pay for lodging or require alternate forms of transportation as a result of a covered loss, the emergency expense coverage component of RV insurance can compensate you for your necessary out of pocket expenses.

 Windshield Coverage – The more time you spend on the road in your RV, the greater the odds are that your windshield will get hit by a rock or other flying debris and need repaired or even replaced.
 Getting a new windshield for your RV can be costly, but having this type of coverage in your policy will cover windshield repair or replacement in specified amounts.

 Medical Payments – Accidents involving your RV can be devastating and cause extensive injuries, and the cost of necessary medical treatments resulting from such an incident can be staggering.
 Whether or not the accident is your fault, recreational vehicle medical payments coverage will pay for the medical procedures required to make you well.